 The Port of Oakland apologizes in advance for any disturbances.
 Aircraft noise concerns may be directed to Noise Hotline at 510-563-6463.

 Following are some general guidelines and techniques to minimize the noise impact produced by aircraft operating near the ground.

-- Consider using a reduced power setting if flight must be low because of cloud cover or overlying controlled airspace or when approaching the airport of destination.
-Propellers generate more noise than engines; flying with the lowest practical rpm setting will reduce the aircraft’s noise level substantially.
+Consider using a reduced power setting if flight must be low due to cloud cover or overlying controlled airspace or when approaching the airport of destination.
+Propellers generate more noise than engines; flying with the lowest practical rpm setting the aircraft’s noise level substantially.

-- On takeoff, gain altitude as quickly as possible without compromising safety.
+Gain altitude as quickly as possible upon takeoff without compromising safety.
 Begin takeoffs at the start of a runway, not at an intersection.

 Note: These recommendations are general in nature; some may not be advisable for every aircraft in every situation.
 No noise reduction procedure should be allowed to compromise safety.